 - While this port may have seemed silly in 2001 when the system was released, it was INCREDIBLY forward thinking.
 It is a digital audio/video output.
 While it does require a DAC (as part of the official component cables) to convert that output to component, it does not require a DAC to convert to HDMI, which didn't exist yet at the time of the GameCube.
 There is a fan-made HDMI adapter that plugs directly into the DOL-001's digital port.
 It's still a bit on the pricey side for an adapter (right now, they are being hand made with a 3D printer), but it is a fraction of the price of the component cables.
 Also, while the Gamecube (model DOL-001 only, 101 removed the digital port) can output digital video in this fashion, the Wii cannot, meaning there is no way to hook up the Wii to an HDMI display without a separate analog/digital converter box.

 - There were three expansion ports total.
 One was for a high-speed network adapter/modem used for online/LAN games (which was swept under the rug due to piracy applications).
 One was for the Game Boy Player.
-The last one never got used.
+The last one never got used, though it is rumored that the unreleased 3D screen would've plugged into it.
+The latter port was removed on the DOL-101 model.

 - Using a special link cable, the Game Boy Advance could connect to one of the GameCube's controller ports.
 This was used in Pokémon Colosseum and Pokémon XD to transfer Pokémon back and forth.
 It was also notably used in Animal Crossing to allow access to Animal Island and free pattern tools.
 Some games also allowed the GBA to be used as a controller, such as with The Legend of Zelda: Four Swords Adventure or the Game Boy Player (detailed below), though a GameCube controller could work just fine in most cases.
 However, Square Enix was a notable abuser of this with Final Fantasy Crystal Chronicles 1, where each Game Boy Advance was a controller.